umashankar-11/simple-e-commerce-system-design/README.md

-# Simple Shopping Cart System
+# Simple e commerce system design

 This project is a simple command-line shopping cart system written in C. It allows users to sign up, log in, view a catalog of products, add products to the shopping cart, remove items from the cart, and place an order.
 The user authentication and product data are stored in text files.